-- More likely than not, some surprising facts about her ancestry
+- More likely than not, some surprising facts about their ancestry

-For a child in the early grades, making a simple family book will teach him about his extended family, make him feel special and at the center of a protective cocoon of adults.
+For a child in the early grades, making a simple family book will teach them about their extended family, make them feel special and at the center of a protective cocoon of adults.

-Explain to him that genealogy is the history of his family.
-It is the history of his mother, father, grandmothers, grandfathers, great grandparents, and on and on into the past as far as you can go.
+Explain to your child that genealogy is the history of their family.
+It is the history of their mother, father, grandmothers, grandfathers, great grandparents, and on and on into the past as far as you can go.
 This family history can be put into an order, called generations, of parents and their offspring.

 - Construction paper